itsmicah722/ArchGuide/docs/dual_boot_win11/pre_installation.md

    ![Free Space Result](../../assets/unallocated_space_result.png)

-   After the partition is shrunk, **LEAVE IT AS IS**, Arch Linux needs the space unformatted.
+   After the partition is shrunk, **LEAVE IT AS IS**, Arch Linux will deal with the formatting on its own.
 ---

 ## Download Arch Linux